dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 - add a new stage  in Jenkins that calls this new playbook to test the connectivty to the apps: stage('Test Grafana and Prometheus http sockets 3000 and 9090') ansiblePlaybook(credentialsId: 'EC2-SSH-key', inventory: 'aws_hosts', playbook: 'playbooks/node-test-optimize.yml')
+- merged Jenkins_development to master branch and created a gitcommits_merge.log file in the master branch.